SolidBlock-cn/extshape/UpdateLog-en.md

 ### 1.5.2

 - Optimized the configuration screen of the mod.
-- Chiseled sandstone, chiseled red sandstone, chiseled quartz, cut sandstone, cut red sandstone cannot be used to craft stairs and slab, in order to avoid conflict with vanilla crafting recipe.
+- Chiseled sandstone, chiseled red sandstone, chiseled quartz, cut sandstone, cut red sandstone cannot be used to craft stairs and slabs, in order to avoid conflict with the vanilla crafting recipe.
-- Wooden walls are no longer allowed to craft, to avoid conflict with vanilla crafting recipe.
+- Wooden walls are no longer allowed to craft, to avoid conflict with the vanilla crafting recipe.
 - Fixed the recipe conflict of fence and fence gate of snow block and clay block to walls.
 - Added `/extshape:check-conflict` command to test conflict between recipes.
 - (Only 1.19) Added `dampens_vibrations` tag, with the same content as `occludes_vibration_signals`.